KamWittaK/At-Least-2nd/README.md

-# 🎰 At-Least-2nd
+# 🎰 The House

 ## 💡 Overview

-At-Least-2nd is a financial gamification platform that turns discretionary income into an engaging casino-style experience—without the traditional downside of losing money.
+The House is a financial gamification platform that turns discretionary income into an engaging casino-style experience—without the traditional downside of losing money.

 Instead of mindless gambling, every outcome contributes to your financial progress.